opendatahub-io/odh-images/superset/README.md

 ### Running the application image
 Running the application image is as simple as invoking the docker run command:
 ```
-docker run -d -p 8080:8080 <your-desired-image-name>
+podman run -d -p 8088:8088 <your-desired-image-name>
 ```

-The application should now be accessible at  [http://localhost:8080](http://localhost:8080).
+The application should now be accessible at  [http://localhost:8088](http://localhost:8088).